BeardedGinger/genesis-shortcode-generator/readme.txt

-=== Genesis Shortcode Generator ===
+=== Shortcode Generator for Genesis ===
 Contributors: joshlimecuda
 Donate link: http://joshmallard.com
-Tags: shortcodes, genesis
-Requires at least: 3.5.1
+Tags: shortcodes, genesis, columns, genesis widgets Requires at least: 3.5.1
 Tested up to: 4.5.1
 Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Genesis Shortcode Generator plugin allows you to quickly add any default Genesis shortcodes, columns, and widgets to your content via an added button to your WordPress WYSIWYG
+Adds a simple interface for configuring and inserting default Genesis shortcodes, columns, and widgets as shortcodes within your site content

 == Description ==

-Quickly add dynamic elements to the content on your Genesis websites.

-This plugin adds a button to any WYSIWYG on your site and allows you to quickly add:
+The Shortcode Generator for Genesis adds a button to your WYSIWYG that allows you to quickly configure and add dynamic content to your content via shortcodes.

+The plugin integrates with the Shortcake UI plugin to allow for simple configuration of shortcode settings when including them in your content.
+Also, do you hate seeing your WYSIWYG littered with [traditional_shortcode] placers?
+The integration with Shortcake UI also allows you to see the actual output of your shortcode directly within the WYSIWYG.

+**Available shortcodes:**

 * Columns
+** default 2, 3, 4, & 6 column layouts available within genesis styles
+** addition of a 5 column option)
 * The default [Genesis Shortcodes](http://my.studiopress.com/docs/shortcode-reference/)
 * The default Genesis Widgets

-to your site content.
+** Featured Page Widget
+** Featured Post Widget
+** User Profile Widget

 == Installation ==